Independent Evaluation Consultant

 Rick is a Monitoring and Evaluation Consultant based in Cambridge, UK.
 His clients are international development aid organisations.
 His skills include the management of evaluations, the design of M&E strategies & frameworks, M&E capacity building and the development of evaluation methodologies.
 He has worked extensively in Africa and Asia over the last 30 years.
-More recently the focus of his work has been on the quality assurance of evaluations and providing specialised technical support to evaluation teams.
+More recently the focus of his work has been on the quality assurance of evaluations, and the provision of specialised technical support to evaluation teams.

-Rick also manages the Monitoring and Evaluation NEWS website, and associated email lists with global memberships, which have been in operation since 1997.
+Rick also manages the Monitoring and Evaluation NEWS website which has been in operation since 1997.